Gravity, Cartan geometry, and idealized waywisers: The variational calculus of differential forms

 \subsection{Topological terms}

 When writing down actions is it important to quickly be able to recognize topological terms since the do not alter the equations of motion.
-Let $A^{AB}$ and $\omega^{IJ}$ be two connections with $D^{(A)}$ and $D^{(\omega)}$ the corresponding gauge covariant derivatives.
-The curvature two-forms are then given by $F^{AB}=D^{(A)}A^{AB}$ and $R^{IJ}=D^{(\omega)}\omega^{IJ}$.
+These all have the form $d\Omega$ where $\Omega$ is some three-form.
+Let $A^{AB}$ and $\omega^{IJ}$ be two connections with $F^{AB}$ and $R^{IJ}$ the corresponding curvature two forms.
 Two examples of topological terms (i.e. exterior derivatives of three-forms) are then

 Another topological term that includes the contact vector is known as the Nieh-Yan term.
 We can derive it from the three-form

 by taking its exterior derivative (which is amounts to taking the divergence of its dual)